The Sebastopol Toxics Education Program (STEP) is an innovative city-wide toxics-reduction program in Sebastopol, California.

 These newsletters are distributed to a majority of the town

-very low cost, because the newsletters are: created by
+at a very low cost, because the newsletters are created by

-copied on City machines; and included in the current water
+volunteers, and included in the current water bill mailing,

 • Reading Issues Online •